Read, Rehome, Recycle: sell old books online for easy money

 We ran a test to see which book-buying app would give us the best total price for a collection of books.
 We ran 10 popular books: a mix of non-fiction, fiction, academic, hardback, paperback, kids’ books, recent releases and classics.

-Ziffit is also owned by Wob, which means authors can earn royalties from future second-hand sales.
-So, Ziffit are helping you do your bit for the environment, your wallet, and the authors who write your favourite books.
+They also help authors earn royalties from future second-hand sales, so they're helping you do your bit for the environment, your wallet, and the authors who write your favourite books.

 🎁 Get £15 cashback